JonathanBowker/pseudonymisation-as-a-service/README.md

 When approptialety managed, pseudonymisation can open up more data processing opportunities than processing data without pseudonymisation as a security measure.
 Pseudonymisation does not render the data anonymous.
 Pseudonymised data is still personal data and needs to treated as such and data subjects must have be able to execute their rights under GDPR and other legal systems.

 # How can we help? - Pseudonymisation-as-a-Service
 Pseudonymisation techniques have well understood and intrinsic properties but this does not render the choice of the proper technique a trivial task in practice.

-We offer a risk-based approach for assessing required protection levels while considering relevant utility and scalability to shape technology according to data protection and privacy requirements.
+We take a risk-based approach to assess required data protection levels, and utility and scalability to shape your technology according to data protection and privacy requirements.
+We help:

 * Data controllers and processors need to carefully consider the implementation of pseudonymisation following a risk-based approach, taking into account the purpose and overall context of the personal data processing, as well as the utility and scalability levels they wish to achieve.

 * Producers of products, services and applications should provide adequate information to controllers and processors regarding their use of pseudonymisation techniques and the security and data protection levels that they provide.

-* Advanced Analytica provides practical guidance to data controllers and processors with regard to the assessment of the risk, while advising on best practice in the field of pseudonymisation.
+We provide practical guidance to data controllers and processors with regard to the assessment of risk while advising on best practice in the field of pseudonymisation and pseudonymisation systems management.

 # 1. INTRODUCTION